dursunkokturk/Front-End-School-Responsive-Project-Typemaster-Pre-Launch-Landing-Page/README.md

 cd Front-End-School-Responsive-Project-Typemaster-Pre-Launch-Landing-Page

 ## Open index.html in the browser
-Open it by double-clicking inside the project folder, or open the project in VSCode, right-click on the index.html file, and select "Open With Live Server" to launch it in the browser.
+Open it by double-clicking inside the project folder, or <br>
+open the project in VSCode, right-click on the index.html file, and select "Open With Live Server" to launch it in the browser.

 ## Design Details